davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.ws/index.md

 - Referring back to the source file:

-  - Line 2: Imports the string library.
+  - **Line 2**: Imports the `string.h` library.

-  - Line 9: copies all 7 characters from str2 to str.
+  - **Line 9**: copies all 7 characters from `str2` to `str`.
 The function automatically appends the terminating null character at `str[7]`.

-  - Line 10: when `printf()` is called to print str, it prints every character up to, and not including `'\0'`.
+  - **Line 10**: when `printf()` is called to print str, it prints every character up to, and not including `'\0'`.

-  - Lines 12: concatenates " Rule" to the end of str, and appends terminating character.
+  - **Lines 12**: concatenates " Rule" to the end of str, and appends terminating character.

-  - Lines 15-16: The `strcpy()` function is only good for assigning a string.
+  - **Lines 15-16**: The `strcpy()` function is only good for assigning a string.
 However, we often need to mix types.
-The `stdio.h` library includes a `sprintf()` that is used like `printf()`.
+The `stdio.h` library includes a `sprintf()` that is used like `printf()`, but the string gets stored inside the variable.
+(Yes it null terminates.)

-  Warning: On Lines 9, 12, and 16, it is assumed that the programmer had allocated enough space in str to hold the new string.
+    - Warning: On Lines 9, 12, and 16, it is assumed that the programmer had allocated enough space in str to hold the new string.

-- Do these exercises (not graded):
+  - **Important: fgets() for string input** When getting input from users, recall that `scanf()` only reads up to the next whitespace.
+That's good for reading individual tokens like numbers, and names, but what if you wanted to read an entire line of input that could contain white spaces?
+    - Check out C's [fgets()](https://www.geeksforgeeks.org/fgets-gets-c-language/) function to read an entire line of input from user into a string.

   - Java provides the `split()` method in its `String` class to tokenize strings by a delimiter.
 Look into C's `strtok()` function.
 Test it out - you will need to use it later.

-  - You've seen how to get individual integers and doubles from users using `scanf()`.
-Check out C's `fgets()` function to read entire line of input from user into a string.
-Caveat: using `scanf()` to input a numeric value will leave the trailing white-space in the input buffer.
-This screws up subsequent inputs if you're reading in a string.
-This problem should already be known to you, if you've ever worked with Java's Scanner class.

   - Java provides the useful `Integer.parseInt(String x)` to convert a string `x` into an int.
 What's the equivalent in C?
 What about converting strings to floats?